open-contracting/infrastructure/docs/reference/index.md

 The schema does not restrict the use of additional objects or fields.
 As a result, publishers of data are free to add extra details to their data.

 No formal extensions mechanism currently exists for OC4IDS.
-However, the extensions mechanism from the Open Contracting Data Standard should be used as a reference model if such a mechanism is required in future.
+However, the extensions mechanism from the Open Contracting Data Standard should be used as a reference model if such a mechanism is required in the future.